 Most business owners sign the checks, but what happens if you’re away for a couple of days and an important supplier needs to be paid?
 Consider giving an employee signing authority for checks up to an amount you’re comfortable with, and then change the mailing address on your bank statements so they are mailed to your home (not the office).
 That way, you can review all signed checks and make sure the privilege isn’t being abused.

-2. Your mobile phone bill is over $200 a month
+2. Your mobile phone is constantly ringing or pinging

-If your employees are out of their depth a lot, it will show up in your mobile phone bill because staff will be calling you to coach them through problems.
+If your employees are out of their depth a lot, it will show up in your overflowing text message inbox because staff will be texting you to coach them through problems.
 Ask yourself if you’re hiring too many junior employees.
 Sometimes people with a couple of years of industry experience will be a lot more self-sufficient and only slightly more expensive than the greenhorns.
 Also consider getting a virtual assistant (VA), who can act as a first line of defense in protecting your time.

 3. Your revenue is flat when compared to last year’s